 The European Union's Directive 2011/62/EU provides a catalog of measures which are intended to prevent falsified medicinal products from entering the legal distribution chain.
 Since the Treaty of Lisbon (January 1, 2010), the Commission has had the authority to issue declarations that must be implemented throughout Europe in the respective national laws within three years.

 In autumn of 2015, in the context of just such a declaration, the EU Commission issued the essential technical details for the design of safety features for drug products.
-The delegated act is scheduled for publication in the Official Journal of the European Union in the first quarter of 2016.
+The delegated act was published in the Official Journal of the European Union in the first quarter of 2016.

-The 2011/62/EU Directive firmly regulates that, in the future, all prescription drugs must have safety labels that enable verification checks along the entire supply chain.
+The 2011/62/EU Directive firmly regulates that all prescription drugs must have safety labels that enable verification checks along the entire supply chain.
 In effect, all stakeholders, from the pharmaceutical companies and their contract suppliers to the market wholesalers and the retail pharmacies are involved in this implementation.
 Counterfeit drugs can then be identified immediately and safely withdrawn from circulation.

 Statutory requirements for labeling and serialization in the pharmaceutical sector